jeffdaily/parasail/README.md

 Here is a breakdown of each section of the name:
   1. parasail_ -- prefix a.k.a. namespace
-  2. {nw,sg,sw}_ -- the class of alignment; global, semi-global, or local
+  2. {nw,sg,sw}_ -- the class of alignment; global, semi-global, or local, respectively
-  3. [stats_] -- optionally if the statistics are requested
+  3. [stats_] -- optionally if the additional statistics are requested
   4. [{table,rowcol}_] -- optionally if the DP table or last row and column of DP table should be returned
   5. {striped,scan,diag,blocked} -- the vectorized approach; striped is always a good choice
   6. [{sse2_128,sse4_128,avx2_256,knc_512}_] -- optionally the instruction set and vector width
-  7. {8,16,32,64} -- the integer width of the solution, a.k.a. the vector element widths; knc only supports _32; 16 is often a good choice.
+  7. {8,16,32,64,sat} -- the integer width of the solution, a.k.a. the vector element widths; knc only supports _32; 16 is often a good choice; 'sat' is short for 'saturation check' -- the 8-bit solution is attempted and if the score overflows (saturates), the 16-bit solution is then attempted.
+In some cases this is faster than simply running the 16-bit solution.

 For example: